berkayyildirim/project1-tetris-clone/README.md

 # Milestone 2:

-    x stop first obstacle when reach to the bottom
-    - add obstacles appearing in the UI
+    x stop first obstacle when reach to the bottom x add obstacles appearing in the UI
     - add a new obstacle when there is a collision
     - stop following obstacle when there is a collision
     - we detect if there's a collision in the starting line (Game Over)